You've Got Questions

 Lynsie Bernier, CPDT-KA is also an Approved Alliance of Therapy Dog Tester Observer.
 Testing for Therapy Dog Certification is done on a volunteer basis outside of business hours and no class participation qualifies your dog as a therapy dog.

 I heard you use positive methods and use treats in training.
 I don’t want my dog to only do things for food!

 The use of food reinforcement can be confusing.
 Using a well-timed reward to increase level of response is very different than waving a piece of hotdog in front of your dog’s face, hoping he will do what you ask.
-When done correctly, luring and food rewards are faded out of the training equation early on, and we are left with a dog happily following the command for hand signals, verbal praise and other types of rewards such as petting and play.
-You like a nice boss and a paycheck, so does your dog!
+When done correctly, luring and food rewards are faded out of the training equation early on, and we are left with a dog happily following the cues for hand signals, verbal praise and other types of rewards such as petting and play.
+You likely prefer working for a nice boss and a healthy paycheck, so does your dog!

 Are you one of those trainers not allowing punishment?